-"Bad-husband-Fanny-forgive-me.
-Mind-the-girls-and-God-forgive-me."
+"Bad - husband - Fanny - forgive - me.
+Mind - the - girls - and - God - forgive - me."

 As he spoke an awful blight came, and his face distorted as the dreadful apoplexy returned upon him, and his cold form lay stark and stiff upon the bed.
-The sun's rays had crept round, and now fell upon the figure of the weaping wife as she fell upon upon the figure of the weeping wife as she fell upon her knees.
+The sun's rays had crept round, and now fell upon the figure of the weeping wife as she fell upon her knees.

 "Oh, God!" she cried.
-"Oh, God, be merciful to my poor husband!
-(To be continued.)
+"Oh, God, be merciful to my poor husband!"

-A faint sigh escaped Sheridan's lips, and his all passed into eternity.
+A faint sigh escaped Sheridan's lips, and his soul passed into eternity.

-Mrs. Sheridan rose and bent over him, and only realised the bitterness of a last parting, he stood there-to her it seemed for hours-ticken with a dreadful sense of utter loneliness.
-For husband dead, her children fied from home in segust, and herself a complete stranger to the insolations of practical Christianity.
-The clouds adversity were black and heavy, and her heart wed beneath its load of woe.
-The kind-hearted see, Jenkins gently took Mrs. Sheridan by the m, led her downstairs into the parlour, and infortably established her in the easy chair by effire.
+Mis.
+Sheridan rose and bent over him, and slowly realised the bitterness of a last parting.
+She stood there - to her it seemed for hours - stricken with a dreadful sense of utter loneliness.

+Her husband dead, her children fled from home in disgust, and herself a complete stranger to the consolations of practical Christianity.
+The clouds of adversity were black and heavy, and her heart bowed beneath its load of woe.
+The kind-hearted Mrs. Jenkins gently took Mrs. Sheridan by the arm, led her downstairs into the parlour, and comfortably established her in the easy chair by the fire.